vghuy17ck1/svt-av1-psyex/README.md

 Configures psychovisual rate distortion strength to improve perceived quality by measuring and attempting to preserve the visual energy distribution of high-frequency details and textures.
 The default is 0.

-- `--spy-rd` *0 and 1*
+- `--spy-rd` *0 to 2*

-Configures a psychovisually-oriented metric that biases towards sharpness and detail retention, at the possible expense of increased blocking and banding.
-The default is 0.
+Configure psychovisually-oriented pathways that bias towards sharpness and detail retention, at the possible expense of increased blocking and banding.
+The default is 0, with 1 being the most aggressive and 2 being less aggressive.

 ### Modified Defaults